Skip to main content

 What you need

-• Figma MCP connected (Console MCP with Desktop Bridge, or native Figma MCP)
+• Figma MCP connected (Console MCP with Desktop Bridge, or native Figma MCP) — used only to render the frame.

 Tell the agent which variant axes affect dimensions.
 A button might vary by size, while a list item varies by density.
 The agent checks both explicit variants and variable mode collections.